Skip to content

 Tool

-An individual MCP-exposed function the model can call (e.g. bar_chart, save_skill_bundle).
+An individual MCP-exposed function the model can call (e.g. mcp__charts__bar_chart, mcp__skills__save_skill_bundle, mcp__skills__delete_skill_bundle).
 Tools belong to MCPs; capabilities aggregate them.

 Run

-A single execution attempt for an automation, linked back to the OpenCode session that produced it.
+A single execution attempt for a workflow, linked back to the OpenCode session that produced it.

 Configuration & distribution